b-hayes/apache-server/README.md

 ```

 ### Unlink vhost config.
-By default there will be a link to 000-default.conf lets remove it...
+Initially, there will be a link to 000-default.conf lets remove it...
 ```shell
 sudo unlink /etc/apache2/sites-enabled/000-default.conf
 ```